fluent/fluent-operator/docs/plugins/fluentd/filter/types.md

 # FilterCommon

-FilterCommon defines the common parameters for filter Plugins
+FilterCommon defines the common parameters for the filter plugin.

 | Field | Description | Scheme |